duleorlovic/tips/index.md

 * Do not depend on implementation https://www.youtube.com/watch?v=m3nMrWpIRKo use stub and mock, and check with integration test whole functionality
+* should_receive can be before action, but response.should and flash.should have to be after
 * testing static pages:

     subject { page }